2010 Music Reviews

 MGMT, Congratulations (2010) C+

 It's half a really good album.
-"It's Working" adds a modern twist on the kaleidoscopes, incense and peppermint of the late '60s/early '70s (for whatever reason, I can picture Peter Sellers dancing in the music video for it) and the glorious "I Found a Whistle" could theoretically put the duo back on "Yo Gabba Gabba" (art is everywhere, kids), though after the odd "Siberian Breaks" it just turns into effects ("Lady Dada's Nightmare") and half-hearted pop ("Congratulation").
+"It's Working" adds a modern twist on the kaleidoscopes, incense and peppermint of the late '60s/early '70s (for whatever reason, I can picture Peter Sellers dancing in the music video for it) and the glorious "I Found a Whistle" could theoretically put the duo back on "Yo Gabba Gabba" (art is everywhere, kids), though after the odd "Siberian Breaks" it just turns into effects ("Lady Dada's Nightmare") and half-hearted pop ("Congratulations").

 The National, High Violet (2010) C

 See, there's a fine line between being slightly remorseful and tastefully sad but these guys are outright maudlin (and not even in that great Addison DeWitt way!), sometimes hitting hard (the endless declaration in "Sorrow" that "I don't want to get over you"), but then keeping on that same downbeat tone for the entire album.
 They're trying desperately to sock you emotionally, and the sweat stains are showing and growing.
 Your dog doesn't die every day.
 You didn't just wake up.
 You don't lose a lover every hour.
-At least Interpol turned up the reverb and sarcasm....
+At least Interpol turned up the reverb and sarcasm back in their early days....

 Owen Pallett, Heartland (2010) C-